coleifer/peewee/docs/peewee/asyncio.rst

       :param Query query: a Select query.

       Execute a SELECT query and return a single model instance.
-      Raises :exc:`~Model.DoesNotExist` if no row matches.
+      Raises :class:`DoesNotExist` if no row matches.

       Example: